Updated October 2021

 Epilepsy can be a scary diagnosis, especially when you don’t know much about it.

-Epilepsy generally starts in childhood or early adulthood and is the fourth most common neurological condition.
-An estimated 4 percent of the United States population will develop epilepsy at some point, according to the Epilepsy Foundation.
+Epilepsy is the fourth most common neurological condition.
+The onset of epilepsy can happen at any time.
+An estimated 4% of people in the United States — 1 out of 26 — will develop epilepsy at some point according to the Epilepsy Foundation.

 Never Miss a Beat!

 Subscribe to Our HealthBeat Newsletter!

 Learning as much as you can about epilepsy when you are first diagnosed can help you figure out how to balance everyday life with the disorder.
 If you’ve had epileptic seizures, daily life is likely to change—especially if you live alone.